 Successful psychological distress claims prove that your trauma or mental distress was a foreseeable result of another party’s negligence, and that the psychological injury is a recognized psychiatric disorder.
 Your claim must be supported by psychiatric or psychological evaluations presented in court.

 Despite mental health being the leading cause of workplace disability, insurance providers make it difficult to claim benefits.
 Often, they cite difficulty in proving psychological distress because it is unseen, unlike a physical injury.
-Even when they do grant a disability claim, they require extensive proof of a psychiatric order diagnosis and treatment before approving sometimes only partial or severely delayed benefits.
+Even when they do grant a disability claim, they require extensive proof of a diagnosis and treatment.
+Even then, they may approve only partial or severely delayed benefits.

 As a general rule, it is best to seek legal action for psychological distress as soon as possible.
 However, certain causes for psychological distress claims such as sexual assault no longer have a statute of limitations in Ontario.
 This means you can file a civil lawsuit many years after the fact.
 Keep in mind, though, that certain pieces of evidence can expire and become unusable.